auturge/logger/README.md

 ## Features ##

 - **Easy to configure**
-  Use the fluent interface to configure a new logger.
+  Use the [fluent interface][fluent-interface] to configure a new logger.
 - **Log entry message patterns**
   Each log entry can be formatted using customizable patterns.
 - **Extensible**